kremalicious/blog/_src/_posts/2009-03-29-ultimate-coda-wordpress-share-link-bonanza.markdown

 And that's it.
 If you think there should be another site added feel free to post them in the comments or shoot me a note [via my contact form](http://www.kremalicious.com/about/contact).
 Also possible errors or any additions are much appreciated.
 If useful I will add your additions or more site links to the codaclips files and will update the article.

 Also I would like to provide these links as [Espresso](http://macrabbit.com/espresso/) snippets probably as part of the HTML-(or PHP?)-Sugar but this seems to be rather complicated at the moment.
 As soon as this becomes more straightforward I will add these to this article.
 But if you're already advanced in creating Espresso sugars and would like to help me with this [please contact me!](http://www.kremalicious.com/about/contact)

-## Article Updates

-04/05/2009 added the Coda Clips icon download and applied the icon to the clip files in the first download package

 ![](http://vg06.met.vgwort.de/na/e09d317bbe794a07a434a3abb8110d35)